webplatform/docs/guides/doctypes_and_markup_styles/index.md

 !HTML
 !XHTML
 {{!}}-
-{{!}} Elements and attributes are case insensitive, eg <code>&lt;h1&gt;</code> is the same thing as <code>&lt;H1&gt;</code>.
+{{!}} Elements and attributes are case insensitive, e.g., <code>&lt;h1&gt;</code> is the same thing as <code>&lt;H1&gt;</code>.
 {{!}} Elements and attributes are case sensitive; they are all lowercase.
 {{!}}-
-{{!}} Certain elements don’t need a closing tag (eg paragraphs, <code>&lt;p&gt;</code>), while others (called “empty elements”) shouldn't have a closing tag (eg images, <code>&lt;img&gt;</code>).
+{{!}} Certain elements don't need a closing tag (e.g., paragraphs, <code>&lt;p&gt;</code>), while others (called "empty elements") shouldn't have a closing tag (e.g., images, <code>&lt;img&gt;</code>).
-{{!}} All elements must be explicitly closed (eg <code>&lt;p&gt;A paragraph&lt;/p&gt;</code>).
-Elements without content should be closed using a slash in the start tag (eg <code>&lt;hr&gt;&lt;/hr&gt;</code> and <code>&lt;hr/&gt;</code> mean the same thing).
+{{!}} All elements must be explicitly closed (e.g., <code>&lt;p&gt;A paragraph&lt;/p&gt;</code>).
+Elements without content should be closed using a slash in the start tag (e.g., <code>&lt;hr&gt;&lt;/hr&gt;</code> and <code>&lt;hr/&gt;</code> mean the same thing).
 {{!}}-
 {{!}} Attribute values may be written without being enclosed in quotes.
 {{!}} Attribute values must be enclosed by quotes.
 {{!}}-
-{{!}} Shorthand can be used for certain attributes (ie <code>&lt;input required&gt;</code>).
+{{!}} Shorthand can be used for certain attributes (e.g., <code>&lt;input required&gt;</code>).
-{{!}} The full attribute form must be used for all attributes (eg <code>&lt;input required="required"&gt;</code>).
+{{!}} The full attribute form must be used for all attributes (e.g., <code>&lt;input required="required"&gt;</code>).
 {{!}}-
 {{!}}}

-Table 1: Differences between HTML and XHTML.
+''Table 1: Differences between HTML and XHTML.''

 In terms of what syntax style you should use, pick something you are comfortable with.
-We'd recommend that you start off using strict XML syntax, as it is guaranteed to work in any situation.
-Later on you can adjust your style to suit, when you understand what you are doing a bit better.
+A good recommendation is to start off using strict XML syntax, as it is guaranteed to work in any situation.
+Later on you can adjust your style, when you better understand what you are doing.
 Just remember these rules:

 * If you are using the HTML5 doctype or an HTML 4.01 doctype, you can use whatever style you want
-* If you are using an XHTML doctype, you need to use XML well-formed syntax
+* If you are using an XHTML doctype, you must use XML well-formed syntax
 * Whichever style you are using, best practice is to:
-** Close all open elements, so for example <code>&lt;p&gt;paragraph&lt;/p&gt;</code>, not <code>&lt;p&gt;paragraph</code>
+** Close all open elements, for example <code>&lt;p&gt;paragraph&lt;/p&gt;</code>, not <code>&lt;p&gt;paragraph</code>
 ** Nest them properly, for example <code>&lt;p&gt;paragraph with bold &lt;strong&gt;word&lt;/strong&gt;&lt;/p&gt;</code>, not <code>&lt;p&gt;paragraph with bold &lt;strong&gt;word&lt;/p&gt;&lt;/strong&gt;</code>

-This last rule is very important.
-If you don't do this, your HTML will not be well formed, and CSS and JavaScript may not work reliably, as they rely on having a well-formed Document Object Model (DOM).
-For more on the HTML DOM, read [http://www.w3.org/wiki/Traversing_the_DOM#Growing_trees Growing trees].
+That last rule is very important.
+If you don't properly nest your tags, your HTML will not be well formed, and CSS and JavaScript may not work reliably, as they rely on having a well-formed Document Object Model (DOM).
+For more on the HTML DOM, see [http://www.w3.org/wiki/Traversing_the_DOM#Growing_trees Growing trees].

 ==== A note for teachers ====

-A few teachers have asked us what style they should teach beginners, and what doctype they should recommend.
-HTML5 allows you to use loose HTML style syntax so validating against the HTML5 doctype won't pick up markup that would be considered erroneous in XHTML.
-This is a shame, as strict XHTML syntax is a good style to get beginners to stick to.
+A few teachers have asked us what style they should teach beginning coders, and what doctype they should recommend.
+Although the HTML5 doctype is far simpler than the others, it allows you to use loose HTML style syntax, and so validating against the HTML5 doctype won't pick up markup that would be considered erroneous in XHTML.
+This is a shame, as strict XHTML syntax is a good style to teach beginners.
 So what should you do?

-Well, the whole point of HTML5 having such loose syntax is because a lot of it really doesn't actually matter in terms of pages working ok in browsers, and HTML5 reflects more what web developers have actually done historically, rather than what the W3C thinks they should be doing.
+Well, the whole point of HTML5 having loose syntax is that much of it really doesn't actually matter in terms of how a page renders in a browser.
+HTML5 reflects more what web developers have actually done historically, rather than what the W3C thinks they should be doing now.
 Thus, you don't really need to stick to most of these rules; you can go forward with HTML5 using whatever syntax style you are used to.
-But, obviously when teaching newcomers you need to teach them a style to stick to, otherwise all kinds of chaos could ensue.
-We would recommend that you use the HTML5 doctype and the new elements, but get them to stick to XHTML strict rules.
+But when teaching newcomers, you need to recommend a style for them to use.
+The best combination is probably to use ''the HTML5 doctype'', but to stick to ''the XHTML strict rules''.

-The below should give you some good arguments for why:
+Below are some common remarks about HTML5 and some reasoned "yes, but" responses.

-* "HTML5 doesn't need closing tags": Yes, but you really ought to include them, to make sure an unambiguous DOM is formed, which gives you the results you were expecting when you start to apply CSS/JS to your HTML.
+* "HTML5 doesn't need closing tags": Yes, but you really should include them, to make sure an unambiguous DOM is formed, which gives you the results you expect when you apply CSS and JavaScript to your HTML.
-* "HTML5 doesn't need trailing slashes for empty tags": Yes, you don't really need to include these.
+* "HTML5 doesn't need trailing slashes for empty tags": Also true, but again, you should probably include them for readability.
-* "HTML5 is case insensitive": Yes, but you should still stick to a consistent style, because it can create confusion otherwise when different students collaborate on projects, and also it could create syntax errors - eg if a student gets confused and starts using upper/lowercase in file paths.
-Unix servers are case sensitive.
-Also, your students won't always be working with HTML5 in the real world - they may come across a CMS that uses HTML4 strict, or XHTML 1.0 transitional, or whatever.
-Using XHTML syntax rules ensures that your HTML will work pretty much anyway, regardless of doctype and style.
+* "HTML5 is case insensitive": Yes, but you should absolutely stick to a consistent case style, because it can create confusion when students collaborate on projects.
+It can also create syntax errors; for example, if a student uses mixed case in file paths.
+Unix servers are case sensitive, while Windows servers are not.
+Also, your students won't always be working with HTML5 in the real world; they may come across pages that use HTML4 strict, or XHTML 1.0 transitional.
+Using XHTML syntax rules ensures that your HTML will work pretty much anywhere, regardless of doctype and style.
-* "HTML5 doesn't require <code>&lt;html&gt;</code>, <code>&lt;head&gt;</code>, and <code>&lt;body&gt;</code> elements": Yes, but it is a general best practice that should be adhered to - including <code>&lt;head&gt;</code> and <code>&lt;body&gt;</code> breaks the code up naturally into two distinct areas of functionality, making it more human readable.
-And including the <code>&lt;html&gt;</code> tag is important for various things, such as JavaScript events, and also for accessibility - you should include a <code>lang</code> attribute to indicate the document's primary language, as a common best practice.
+* "HTML5 doesn't require <code>&lt;html&gt;</code>, <code>&lt;head&gt;</code>, and <code>&lt;body&gt;</code> elements": Yes, these elements are part of general best practice that should be adhered to.
+Including <code>&lt;head&gt;</code> and <code>&lt;body&gt;</code> breaks up the code naturally into distinct areas, making it more readable.
+And including the <code>&lt;html&gt;</code> tag is important for other reasons such as JavaScript events and accessibility.
+You should also include a <code>lang</code> attribute to indicate the document's primary language, as a common best practice.
-* "HTML5 allows stray text (not in a container)":  No, this is a bad practice - it will be likely to form an unexpected DOM - less control of your code.
+* "HTML5 allows stray text (not in a container)":  Yes, but this a very bad practice; it will be likely result in a malformed DOM.
-* "HTML5 allows attribute values without quotes": Yes, but sometimes this will break down, eg when you have a <code>class</code> attribute containing two class names, for example <code>&lt;div class="one two"&gt;&lt;/div&gt;</code>.
-If you wrote <code>&lt;div class=one two&gt;</code> you may confuse the browser - it may think <code>two</code> is a new attribute.
+* "HTML5 allows attribute values without quotes": Yes, but sometimes this breaks down, like when you have a <code>class</code> attribute containing two class names, like <code>&lt;div class=one two&gt;</code>.
+This would probably confuse the browser, causing it to treat <code>two</code> as a new attribute.
+Better to quote the values like this <code>&lt;div class="one two"&gt;&lt;/div&gt;</code> and avoid the problem.

-Validating HTML5 for XHTML style syntax can be a bit of a pain - as a suggestion, you could use http://validator.w3.org, but set the doctype to "XHTML 1.0" instead of "detect automatically".
-This will take your HTML5 document and validate it as XHTML 1.0, giving you error messages as appropriate.
+Validating HTML5 for XHTML style syntax can be a bit of a pain.
+As a suggestion, you could use http://validator.w3.org, but set the doctype to "XHTML 1.0" instead of "detect automatically".
+This will validate your HTML5 document as XHTML 1.0, giving you more accurate and appropriate error messages.
 Of course, it will also give you error messages for the HTML5 elements, because they are undefined as far as XHTML 1.0 is concerned.

 === Serving "real" XML ===

 You may also be interested to know that most of the XHTML on the Web is actually HTML written with well-formed XML syntax.
 Even if the doctype is an XHTML one, it will be sent to the client as HTML unless you:

-* save the file with an <code>.xhtml</code> file extension
+* save the file with an <code>.xhtml</code> file extension, or
-* Include a line of code called the XML declaration before your doctype, which looks like this:
+* include a line of code called the XML declaration before your doctype, which looks like this:

 <pre>&lt;?xml version="1.0" encoding="UTF-8"?&gt;</pre>

-We wouldn't recommend that you do this however: old versions of Internet Explorer (6 and below) switch into Quirks mode if they find the XML declaration at the start of the document, which is bad, as we looked at earlier.
+However, this second option is not recommended.
+Internet Explorer 6 and below switches into Quirks mode if it finds the XML declaration at the start of the document, which is bad, as we saw at earlier.
 In addition, IE 6-8 will try to download files saved as XHTML rather than display them in the browser, which you definitely do not want!

-Therefore you should just stick to not trying to serve documents as proper XHTML!
-Carry on people, nothing to see here.
+Therefore you should just stick to serving documents as HTML5, not proper XHTML.

+== Conclusion ==

+The HTML5 doctype is not only simpler than previous versions, but it buys you the most flexibility in coding style.
+That said, do not take that as an excuse to write overly loose code; follow best practices in general and XHTML 1.0 coding rules in particular, and you will have the best of both worlds.

 }}
-{{Notes_Section}}
+{{Notes_Section
+|Usage=
+|Notes=
+|Import_Notes=
+}}
 {{Compatibility_Section
 |Not_required=No
 |Imported_tables=